Caravan Via Egnatia

 A taste of traveling the Balkans in the late 18th century.

-The Roman Road Via Egnatia connects the West- to the East Roman Empire.
-During more than 2000 years travelers of all sorts were on this road: merchants and priests, shepherds and fishermen, musicians, farmers and diplomats.
+The Via Egnatia connects East and West in the Southern Balkans.
+More than 2000 years people of all sorts travelled this road: merchants priests, shepherds, fishermen, musicians, farmers and diplomats.
 As a character from 1800 AD you travel in the Caravan Via Egnatia board game.

-Adventures await the players: earthquakes, robbers, broken bridges and treasure hunters, religious festivals and fake preachers, stray dogs and lost children.
-There will be obstacles , language problems to solve by pantomime and issues to discuss.
-Are you traveling alone or together?
-Can you help when someone is in trouble?
+Adventures await you: earthquakes, robbers, broken bridges and treasure hunters, religious festivals and fake preachers, stray dogs and lost children, language problems to solve by pantomime and issues to discuss.
+Do you travel alone or together?
+Will you help someone distress?

 In fact it is much like traveling on foot nowadays…